-For indoor play we use the Onix Pure 2 and Onix Fuse orange ball for indoor play (orange is easier to see on a gym floor).
+For indoor play we use the Onix Fuse orange ball for indoor play (orange is easier to see on a gym floor).
 Currently for sale at Houser YMCA from Jo Ann Wickizer.

 Q: I want to purchase my own paddle.
 How do I do this?
 What ones do you recommend?

 We have several paddle reps in our area: